hydroper/fortoresseXY/README.md

 Fortoresse XY is an open world, 2D shooter multiplayer game in early development.

+## Update

+This project was just beginning and only contained more structuring and preparations for the game.
+It is paused for the following reasons:

+* TypeScript is discarded due to version incompatibilities between dependencies
+* Using JSDoc comments for type annotations is time consuming

+I apologize for anyone having hopes on this project, but the technologies I have domain of did not work well.

 ## Origins

 Fortoresse XY has its roots from the original Fortoresse game by the Atelier 801 company.
 There are several differences planned: